 Chief Operating Officer at Ngāi Tahu Holdings, having been the General Manager Investment for a number of years.
-Mr Inglis joined Ngāi Tahu from the New Zealand Superannuation Fund, where he was primarily in the International Direct Investment Team.
+Mr Inglis joined Ngāi Tahu from the New Zealand Superannuation Fund, where he was primarily in the International Direct Investment Team, and also previously worked at the New Zealand Treasury.
+Appointed to the Panel in 2023.